World Chocolate Day

 - 1 cup water

-- Mix all the ingredients together in a large saucepan.
+- Mix all ingredients in a large saucepan.

-- Cook over a medium-low heat, stirring continuously until a soft dough forms.
-When ready, the mixture should appear more dry than wet.
+- Cook over medium-low heat until a soft dough forms and the play dough looks more dry than wet.

-- Remove from the heat, allow to cool for about two minutes, then knead until smooth.
+- Remove from heat, allow to cool for about 2 minutes, then knead.

-There are many websites which explore World Chocolate Day and chocolate in general, in a child-friendly way.
+There are many websites which explore work chocolate day or chocolate in general, in a child-friendly way.
 Here are some links to get you started: